Shiny cowbird: Host response

-Responses to parasitic eggs and chicks in the nest varies among hosts.
+Responses to parasitic eggs and chicks in the nest vary among hosts.
 Sometimes even within a host species, the response to parasitism is context-dependent.
 For example, when grayish baywings were acting as host parents to shiny cowbird young, cowbirds would only continue to receive parental care after they fledged if they had been raised alone in the nest without any baywing nest mates.
 Yellow warblers have been recorded to reject shiny cowbird eggs around 40% of the time, either by deserting their nest or building a new nest on top of the parasitised one.
 In hosts such as the creamy-bellied thrush, where parasitism by shiny cowbirds does not have a large negative effect on the survival of their own chicks, the hosts do not exhibit egg-ejection behaviour.
 This acceptance of parasitic eggs may also be due to the fact that the eggs are similar in appearance, and the host would risk harming its own eggs in the process.

 Effect on host species

 Brood parasitism from shiny cowbirds will have a negative effect on the reproductive success of their hosts through a variety of factors employed by the different life stages of the cowbird.
 Adult females can negatively affect the host by pecking and killing host eggs and removing the host eggs from the nest.
 Shiny cowbird eggs have a short incubation period of about 10–11 days.
 Many of the parasite's hosts have eggs that incubate for longer.
 One of their main hosts across much of South America, the rufous-collared sparrow, has an incubation period of 12–13 days.
 The shiny cowbird will sometimes also lay an egg before the host species begins laying.
 Laying their eggs before their host, as well as having a shorter incubation period, allows for the hatching of the parasitic chick to occur before the host eggs hatch.
 When the cowbirds hatch before the sparrows in the nest, sparrows usually do not gain much weight and die within about three days.
 In one study, nestling mortality almost doubled when comparing a non-parasitised nest to one that had been parasitised by a shiny cowbird.

 Shiny cowbirds can have a large negative effect on critically endangered species, such as the pale-headed brush finch.
-Human modification of their restricted geographic range led to habitat loss in the case of the finches, but also introduced more cowbirds into the now open area.
+Human modification of their restricted geographic range led to habitat loss in the case of the finches but also introduced more cowbirds into the now open area.
 Parasitism by shiny cowbirds is thought to be an important factor in the population decline of the pale-headed brush finch.